zyplocs/nyt-cheat/prune/how2.md

-# How to Programmatically Prune Invalid Dictionary Words (Automated)
+# How to Programmatically Prune Invalid Dictionary Words

-This workflow uses NYT Spelling Bee outputs as an empirical validator for the submodule dictionary (`english-words/words_alpha.txt`).
+This workflow uses NYT Spelling Bee answers as an empirical validator for the submodule dictionary (`english-words/words_alpha.txt`).
 It automates deriving “fake” words and safely updating the dictionary.

 ## Prerequisites